-Instead of a point of sale background check, four states (Hawaii, Illinois, Massachusetts, and New Jersey) require all firearm purchasers to obtain a permit issued after a background check, in order to buy any firearm.
+Instead of a point of sale background check, four states (Hawaii, Illinois, Massachusetts, and New Jersey) require all firearm purchasers to obtain a permit, issued after a background check, in order to buy any firearm.
 New Jersey requires firearm purchasers to both obtain a permit to purchase a firearm and, if the purchase is from an unlicensed seller, conduct the transaction through a federally-licensed firearms dealer.40 Four more states (Iowa, Michigan, Nebraska, and North Carolina) have this permit and background check requirement for the purchase of handguns, but not long guns.
-Illinois also requires a background check whenever a firearm is sold at a gun show.36
+Illinois also requires a point of sale background check whenever a firearm is sold at a gun show.

 State Laws Closing the Private Sale Loophole

 Background Checks at the Point of Transfer

 The most comprehensive approach to ensuring that guns are not sold to prohibited people requires a background check to be completed by a licensed dealer or law enforcement at the point of transfer of any firearm.
 Processing transfers by private sellers through licensed dealers or a law enforcement agency helps to ensure that a background check will be conducted prior to any transfer.